-So, if you have a fireplace that is bricked up and you are trying to decide between a wood-stove (the expensive option) or an open-fire here are a few things to think about.
+So, if you have a fireplace that is bricked up, or an old fireplace in need of some TLC. and you are trying to decide between fitting a wood-stove and an open-fire here are a few things to think about.

-- Cheaper to install
+- Cheaper to renovate existing fireplace.

 - Not guaranteed that the fire will draw well when complete.
 May need a gathering hood fitting inside the chimney.